Neighbourhood planning

 People and Place

-We are pleased to be involved with the government-funded pilot People and Place project, which will help us to help you influence and change planning within your community.
+We are pleased to have been involved with the government-funded pilot People and Place project, which will help us to help you influence and change planning within your community.

 For more information, please access our People and Place webpage.